Bt cotton: Advantages

 The main selling points of Bt cotton are the reductions in pesticides to be sprayed on a crop and the ecological benefits which stem from that.
 China first planted Bt cotton in 1997 specifically in response to an outbreak of cotton bollworm, Helicoverpa armigera, that farmers were struggling to control with conventional pesticides.
 Similarly in India and the US, Bt cotton initially alleviated the issues with pests whilst increasing yields and delivering higher profits for farmers.

 Studies showed that the lower levels of pesticide being sprayed on the cotton crops promoted biodiversity by allowing non-target species like ladybirds, lacewings and spiders to become more abundant.
 Likewise it was found that integrated pest management strategies (IPM) were becoming more effective due to the lower levels of pesticide encouraging the growth of natural enemy populations.

-In India alone widespread adoption of Bt cotton led to 2.4-9 millions less cases of pesticide poisoning, with similar reduction also seen in other countries.
+In India alone widespread adoption of Bt cotton led to 2.4-9 million less cases of pesticide poisoning, with similar reduction also seen in other countries.